vistadataproject/documents/README.md

 # VISTA Data Project

 The Veterans Information System Technology Architecture (VISTA) is the integrated, comprehensive, longitudinal health information system of the U.S. Department of Veterans Affairs (VA).
-VISTA provides all clinical, financial, and administrative functions to support the operations of the 1200+ VA hospitals and clinics throughout the United States in digital form.
+130 VISTA systems provide all clinical, financial, and administrative functions to support the operations of the 1200+ VA hospitals and clinics throughout the United States.

 The VISTA Data Project is an initiative to prototype and validate a data-centric, model-driven approach to VA VISTA master data management and interfacing.
 This is in contrast to the current code-centric approach to interfacing to VISTA's data which relies on a byzantine array of thousands hard-coded remote procedure calls (RPCs) that have accumulated over three decades for different clients, none of which are validated, documented, or maintained.
 Such a code-centric approach does not provide a coherent, comprehensive, maintainable approach to interfacing to VISTA's data.